nest/nest-simulator/doc/guides/connection_management.rst

         # Extract the weights column.
         weights = W[:, i]

-        # To only connect pairs where the weight is nonzero,
+        # To only connect pairs with a nonzero weight,
         # we use array indexing to extract the weights and postsynaptic neurons.
         nonzero_indices = numpy.where(weights != 0)[0]
         weights = weights[nonzero_indices]